-Programming the ICAD actuator

-When the ICAD actuator is first powered on, the ICAD display will flash an A1 alarm.
-This alarm is a reminder that the ICM valve being moved by the ICAD has not been selected in parameter ¡26.
-Parameter ¡26 is password protected and will not appear in the parameter list until the user enters the password in parameter ¡10.
-The password is "11" and will allow the user to access parameter ¡26 where the appropriate valve size can be selected.
-Once the ICM valve size is selected (see page 3 on how to identify ICM size), the ICAD actuator will calibrate itself to that particular size and will then be ready to receive a control signal.
+ICM/ICAD Motorized Valve Installation, Programming, and Troubleshooting Programming the ICAD When the ICAD motor is first powered, the ICAD display will flash an A1 alarm.
+This means that the ICM valve size that is being used with the ICAD motor needs to be selected in parameter i26.
+Parameter i26 is password protected and will not appear in the parameter list until the user enters the password in parameter i10.
+The password is "11," and will allow the user to access parameter i26 where the appropriate valve size is selected.
+When the ICM valve size is selected, the ICAD will calibrate itself to the ICM valve and will then be ready for control by a 4-20mA signal.
+For most applications, this is the only programming that will need to be done if the ICAD is going to be controlled by a 4-20mA input.